-Not only will you be able to make friends with the neighbours, you’ll also be able to enjoy some non-human company thanks to the local wildlife, who can be discovered following one of the nature trails.
-Animals such as wild deer, rabbits and badgers are in abundance along these areas.
-You can explore the Ottery Valley SSSI, where owls, kingfishers, woodpeckers and many other types of birds live.
-Note also that this is a dog-friendly park so they will be able to enjoy the walks with you-a perfect way for you both to get some great exercise, all with the pleasing Cornwall air to help lift your spirits even higher.
+Wildlife such as deer, rabbits and badgers are in abundance, you can explore the Ottery Valley SSSI, where owls, kingfishers, woodpeckers and many other types of birds live.
+A dog-friendly park they will be able to enjoy the walks with you, a perfect way for you both to get some great exercise, all with the pleasing Cornwall air to help lift your spirits even higher!

-The facilities are partly what helps to make a park great, and St Tinny Farm does not fall short.
-You are able to take part in activities such as fly or coarse fishing in any one of the five available lakes.
-Or if you fancy some indoor gaming, the games room offers table tennis, pool, air hockey and table football.
-Oh, and come the Summer season a lovely outdoor heated swimming pool is open for your leisure.
-Children are also catered for with a play area that includes their own sporting equipment and space, plus a fun adventure play frame and sand pit.
+The facilities are partly what helps to make a park great and St Tinney Farm does not fall short.
+You can to take part in activities such as fly or coarse fishing in any one of the five available lakes, or if you fancy some indoor gaming, the games room offers table tennis, pool, air hockey and table football all free of charge.
+Come the summer season, a lovely outdoor heated swimming pool is open for your leisure.
+Children are also catered for with adventure play areas, games field and sand pit.

 From the location of this wonderful park, you have convenient links to other places well worth exploring.
 For instance, this park is situated just a mile away from the A39 Atlantic Highway, allowing for you easy access to some very nice beaches, in fact, award-winning beaches.
 Further to this, the whole of the North Cornish coastline is within easy reach.
 The North Cornish coastline is home to picturesque villages like Port Issac and contains historic harbours.
 This being such an impressive landscape you may not be surprised to know this area has been featured in many TV and film pieces, including Poldark, Daphne du Maurier’s Jamaica Inn, and Doc Martin.
 Also not far from the park is Tintagel Castle, the legendary birthplace of King Arthur, Boscastle harbour, Warbstow Bury Ancient Hill and the Widemouth Bay Beach.